-I am pleased to submit the "Annual Report on Immigration Applications and Petitions Made by Victims of Abuse - FY 2021," prepared by U.S. Citizenship and Immigration Services (USCIS).
+On behalf of the Department of Homeland Security, I am pleased to present the "Annual Report on Immigration Applications and Petitions Made by Victims of Abuse - FY 2022," prepared by U.S. Citizenship and Immigration Services (USCIS).

 Pursuant to congressional requirements, this report is being provided to the following Members of Congress: